h15200/notes/system-design.md

 #### Relational db (sql)

-- ACID complicance. data is structured and unchanging, strong consistency
+- ACID compliant. data is structured and unchanging, strong consistency
 - A relational database that supports SQL (most of them) has the power of running SQL directly without having to load the data in memory.

 #### Non relational db (no sal)